harmanT23/yournextroommates/README.md

 Users can filter listings by university, major or profession of the associated poster.
 Furthermore, users can find the exact listing they'd need in terms of earliest move-in date, lease duration, monthly rent and expected recurring expenses.
 YNR is meant to make finding your next roommates easy and its also made to list your rental property in a practical and efficient manner.
-Another unique perspective YNR focuses on is social interaction via user profiles, where users making a listing or looking for roommates can provide a profile picture, a description of themselves along with a photo gallery that expresses who they are as an individual.
+Another unique perspective YNR focuses on is social interaction via user profiles, where users making a listing or looking for roommates can provide contact details, a profile picture, description of themselves and personal photo gallery, all of which expresses who they are as an individual.
 This way, two parties looking to consider living together get a good idea of one another and can make an informed decision on wether they are good fit.

 #### For Students